xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD09_LAB_MANUAL.md

 2. Capture the traffic between the browser and the server when the **All Photos** page is loaded, by using the Network tools.
 3. Record the time taken by the server to render the **/Photo** page and return the page to the browser.
 This value is the **Request** duration, which you can find on the **Timings** tab.
 4. Clear the first network capture, and capture a second request to the **All Photos** page.
 5. Record the second instance of the time taken by the server to render the **/Photo** page and return the page to the browser.
-Observe if the duration is more or less than the first instance.
+Observe if the duration is less than the first instance.
 6. Record the time taken by the server to render the **/Photo/GetImage/1** request.
 7. Stop debugging.